 The Dive mechanic is a high-speed shield bash that covers a large distance.
 Its performed by pressing R2+X and flings your character forward in the direction they are facing.
 If you are locked-on to an Aragami, you will automatically Dive in the direction of the target instead.
-Dive consumes a large amount of stamina so use it carefully.
+Dive consumes stamina so use it carefully.

 Dive is perfect for covering large distances in a short space of time.
-It can be used to travel, quickly move in on an Aragami or even reach Aragami that go beyond your jumping height.
+It can be used to travel, quickly move in on an Aragami or even reach Aragami that go beyond your jumping height (With lock-on).
 It can also be used as an emergency escape, but you have to make sure that you disengage lock-on first before you try to do this.

 If you are in Gun Form, using Dive will transition you back into Melee Weapon Form.
 Use this to dodge attacks incoming attacks or to return to the heart of battle after using long ranged attacks in Gun Form.